Why Am I Not Feeling Well?

 Possible underlying causes

-Symptoms such as acne, eczema, hair loss, brittle nails, premature aging, and poor wound healing may reflect underlying metabolic, hormonal, or nutritional imbalances, including:
+Symptoms such as acne, eczema, hair loss, brittle nails, premature ageing, and slow wound healing may reflect deeper metabolic, hormonal, or nutritional imbalances within the body.
+These may include:

 Changes in skin and hair often provide visible signs of deeper physiological disturbances.